-Customers are the ones paying your business and keeps it going.
+Customers are the lifeblood of your business, and they are the ones who sustain it.
 Therefore, designing a pleasant and intuitive user experience should be at the heart of every digital product.
-Failing to cater to their needs and their desired shopping experience will only lead to a loss of opportunities and conversions for your brand.
+Failing to cater to their needs and desired shopping experience will only lead to losing opportunities and conversions for your brand.

 90% of users reported they stopped using an app due to poor performance.

-86% deleted or uninstalled an app as a result of encountering problems with its functionality or design.
+86% deleted or uninstalled an app due to problems with its functionality or design.

 88% of online consumers are less likely to return to a site after a bad experience.

-If your business is going digital, it’d be wise to invest time and money into creating and building digital products (websites, mobile apps etc) that provide good user experience, in order to reap the immense benefits it can provide for your business ROIs.
+If your business is going digital, it’d be wise to invest time and money into creating and building digital products (websites, mobile apps, etc) that provide good user experience to reap the immense benefits it can provide for your business ROIs.

 Discover more with 2S Creative Services

 We are a full-service digital marketing agency based in Singapore.
-From strategy to execution, we provide personalised digital solutions, including creative services for over 300+ clients ranging from MNCs, government institutions to local SMEs.
-Recently, we’ve also been featured as one of the 35 best creative agencies in Singapore.
+From strategy to execution, we provide personalised digital solutions, including creative services for over 300+ clients ranging from MNCs and government institutions to local SMEs.